|

 the right Beast of the Apocalypse to cue The End.
 R. F. Dietrich’s The Final Solution is

-the tale of the “slouching toward Bethelehem” of just
+the tale of the “slouching toward Bethelehem” of

-new, post-Apocalypse religion.
-Or so
+his new, post-Apocalypse religion.
+Or

-Wolf tells us.
+so Wolf tells us.
 Can Wolf, a

 card-carrying member of Actors’ Equity, be believed?
-“Religion is going to be the death of us, if
+“Religion is going to be the death of us,

-the lack of it doesn’t get us first.” —–from Wolf Berlin’s Holy Wars |
+if the lack of it doesn’t get us first.” —–from Wolf Berlin’s Holy Wars |

 |

-The Final Solution is available in paperback at www.iuniverse.com, www.amazon.com, www.bn.com, and www.addall.com.
+Final Solution is available in paperback at www.iuniverse.com, www.amazon.com, www.bn.com, and www.addall.com.
 Look under ISBN # 0-595-13263-1.
 For more on this novel, see www.rfd2.htm/publisher_final_solution/index.html |

 |||